 Peanut Butter Rosemary Cookies

 Two batches later, these are ready to share with you.

-The rosemary taste is not overwhelming but the flavor is strong enough to stand up to the peanut buttery explosion without competing with it.
-They taste slightly herby and wow, are they fragrant!
+The rosemary taste is not overwhelming.
+However, the flavor is strong enough to stand up to the peanut buttery explosion without competing with it.
+So they taste slightly herby and wow, are they fragrant!

+Peanut Butter Rosemary Cookies